manullakpura/Ansible/README.md

 # Ansible
-This repo is created to save my ansible scripts
+This repo is created to save my ansible scripts.
+And this is my Personal Ansible tutorial.